Tiamarth/isabella-gnome/README.md

 mv Isabella-Light ~/.themes
 ```

-If you want to download Arc and then manually generate this theme here are the commands for that:
+If you want to download Arc and then manually generate this theme, here are the commands for that:

 ```shell
 git clone https://github.com/NicoHood/arc-theme --depth 1 && cd arc-theme